|Hornsby||1:25 000 Map Series||91304S HORNSBY||NSW-91304S|

 8 hrs 30 mins

-One of the longer formal walks in Berowra Valley Regional Park, this walk mostly follows Berowra Creek along the Great North Walk.
+One of the longer day walks in Berowra Valley National Park, this walk mostly follows Berowra Creek along the Great North Walk.
 Excellent views of the creek can be expected, especially at places like Crosslands and Fishponds.
 Be sure to pace yourself and take regular breaks.
 Crosslands and Tunks Ridge Reserve are popular rest places.

 Total climbing: 1385m